 I am becoming obsessed with north city neighborhoods.
 I hope I don't skim over the established south city hoods like Princeton Heights, Lafayette Square, Holly Hills, Southampton, St. Louis Hills, etc. It's just I've been to these places a million times, I have personal memories and connections with the central and south side, that it's harder to objectively portray them and detail them as they are part of my backyard.
 The north side neighborhoods are still a mystery and it's fun trying to piece together the history of this city and how people choose to live.

-You know how stereotypes typically are true or at least commonly held beliefs?
+You know how stereotypes typically are true or at least have some commonly held beliefs?
 Well the fact that Delmar is the north/south divider of St. Louis could not be more true.
 It's a racial, cultural, psychological, economical divider of this city.
 Visitation Park rides that dividing line.
 The feel of this neighborhood is that of one on the edge.
 It could be great, it could be mediocre.
 The future is in the hands of those currently in charge and currently living there.

 The demographics from the 2000 census data indicate that this is a largely black neighborhood, as are all of the north side neighborhoods.
 90% counted were black, 8% white, 1.7% mixed races and the other races making up the difference.
 In my adventures so far, I've found that Hispanics/Latinos and Asians are nowhere to be found in north city.
 North city suffers from a complete lack of diversity in most of it's neighborhoods.
 However, the same could be said for Princeton Heights (95% white), but that's where the similarities end.
 VP has a completely different family structure than the PH neighborhood.
 The good news is the occupancy rate is 85% and it had a modest gain in population from 1990 of 2% for a total of 1033 residents.
 Way to go VP!
 Although I think most of the gains are due to new (read suburban style) housing constructed right next to the stately homes.
 78% of housing is rental, leaving 22% owner occupied.
 However the last decade has had several rousing success stories in VP which I'll get to in a moment.
 These successes may add even more residents in the 2010 counting.